QASTAnet: A DNN-based Quality Metric for Spatial Audio: Introduction

 The eMoBi-Q metric~\cite{eurich_computationally_2024} was introduced to evaluate processing applied to binaural signals, particularly within augmented listening contexts.
 The method relies on a sophisticated model of the auditory system for low-level features extraction.
 However, the modeling of the quality judgement from those features is not straightforward.
 The method encompasses a simple yet effective handcrafted function that demonstrates strong predictive performance for the signals and degradations under consideration.
 This study limits the evaluation to speech signals and does not test the predictive capability of the metric on codec artifacts.
 In particular, the authors warn that eMoBi-Q cannot take into account non-linear artifacts, such as those introduced by codecs.

-The SPAUQ metric~\cite{watcharasupat_quantifying_2024} aims to assess the spatial and non-spatial impairement of any multichannel signals in a \emph{SNR-fashion} in line with BSSEval~\cite{vincent_performance_2006}.
+The SPAUQ metric~\cite{watcharasupat_quantifying_2024} aims to assess the spatial and non-spatial impairment of any multichannel signals in an \emph{SNR-fashion} in line with BSSEval~\cite{vincent_performance_2006}.
 It is not designed to predict subjective test, so we do not take it into account in our study.

 The Generative Machine Listener (GML)~\cite{jiang_generative_2023} is a model based on a convolutional neural network with 15 million trainable parameters.
 To prevent overfitting, training required 67k examples and a data augmentation technique assuming that the MUSHRA score of a mix of two signals is the same as the mixture of their corresponding scores.
 No implementation is available, and the large amount of data required to train the model makes it difficult to reproduce.
-Therefore, we do not include it in our study either.

 In this work, we propose QASTAnet, a metric for evaluating overall audio quality based on a neural network for spatial audio.
 Given the limited availability of training data, we aim for the model to be trainable with a small amount of data.
 We present the architecture based on expert features extraction and a small Deep Neural Network (DNN).
+This way, our metric fills the gap between a pure knowledge based approach (\eg, eMoBi-Q) and a pure end-to-end deep learning approach (\eg, GML).
 Indeed, we assume that for approximating the cognitive function between low-level auditory features and quality judgement, a deep learning approach can be more effective than an handcrafted one as in eMoBi-Q. To train the DNN, we created a dataset based on a MUSHRA test.
-Finally, we compare QASTAnet to two metrics whose code is available: Ambiqual and eMoBi-Q. The evaluation covers a wide range of signals (speech, music, and ambiance) and realistic conditions (anechoic synthetic mixing and with diffuse SRIR, native recording using ambisonic microphones).
+Finally, we compare QASTAnet to two metrics whose code is available: Ambiqual and eMoBi-Q. The evaluation covers a wide range of signals (speech, music, and ambiance) and realistic conditions (synthetic mixing with and without diffuse SRIR, native recording using ambisonic microphones).
 The study focuses on 3\textsuperscript{rd}-order ambisonic signals and codec-induced degradations.